Samsung/tizen-docs/docs/application/native/guides/app-management/sticker.md

 ```

 <a name="retrieve_sticker"></a>
-### Retrieving Sticker Information
+### Retrieve Sticker Information

 You can retrieve all the stickers stored in the Sticker database and use keyword, group name, and type of URI to retrieve stickers.

-The following examples show how to retrieve stickers using the group name:
+The following example shows how to retrieve stickers using the group name:

 ```
 void